Learn how to get effective recommendation letters to enhance your admission or job application with these tips and a template.

 Tip: Applying for college?
 Ask your teachers for a recommendation at the end of your junior year and you’ll be well ahead of schedule.

-If you sense hesitation, ask someone else.
 There are many reasons someone may not feel comfortable writing a letter of recommendation for you.
 And it may not have anything to do with you or your qualifications.
 This person might not feel like they know you well enough or cannot speak to the skills and qualifications of the role you’re applying for.

 You want letters of recommendation that vouch for you without hesitation.
 If someone hesitates or turns down your request, you’re better off asking someone else who can write you a strong recommendation.

-When you leave a job, ask for a letter of recommendation, especially if you had a positive working relationship with your manager.
+This is especially if you had a positive working relationship with your manager.
 Get a letter now while the memories of the impact you’ve made are still fresh in your manager’s mind.
 You’ll have it ready to submit to potential employers.

 Use this template to get you started on your letter of recommendation request.
 You can download the template here.